Insecure Cipher Suite

 - application/json

 Export ciphers used to be legally exportable from the United States of America in the 1990s, when exporting military technology was heavily restricted.
-Nowadays, they are considered insecure (cf. FREAK Attack).
+Nowadays, they are considered insecure (see freakattack.com).

-The CBC mode is vulnerable to plain-text attacks with TLS 1.0, SSL 3.0 and lower.
-However a real fix is implemented with TLS 1.2 in which the GCM mode was introduced and which is not vulnerable to the BEAST attack.
-GCM should be preferred over CBC (cf. BEAST).
+In 2013, researchers demonstrated a timing attack against several TLS implementations using the CBC encryption algorithm (see isg.rhul.ac.uk).
+Additionally, the CBC mode is vulnerable to plain-text attacks in TLS 1.0, SSL 3.0 and lower.
+A fix has been introduced with TLS 1.2 in form of the GCM mode which is not vulnerable to the BEAST attack.
+GCM should be preferred over CBC.

 DES is considered weak, primarily due to its short key-lengths of 40 or 65-Bit.
 Furthermore, it has been withdrawn as a standard by the National Institute of Standards and Technology in 2005.

-The Secure Hash Algorithm 1 has been proven to be insecure as of 2017 (cf. shattered.io).
+The Secure Hash Algorithm 1 has been proven to be insecure as of 2017 (see shattered.io).